India, Israel agree to resume negotiations on FTA from next month | Business

 Israel has also joined the International Solar Alliance (ISA), a global initiative that India has spearheaded, with Jaishankar and Israel's Energy Minister Karine Elharrar signing on the agreement.

-''First of all let me say what a great pleasure it is to see Israel joining the international solar alliance.
-I think you bring a lot of value to the table and as we approach COP 26, it is very important in our growing agenda and green road, green economy,” Jaishankar said.
+''What a great pleasure it is to see Israel joining the International Solar Alliance.
+I think you bring a lot of value to the table.
+And as we approach COP 26, it's very important to know about our growing agenda- Green growth, Green economy is given its new place,” Jaishankar said as welcomed Israel as the newest member of the ISA.

-''We understand that only a global action will succeed in addressing the climate crisis securing the future of our children and our loved ones,'' Elharrar said after signing the MoU. ''Joining the ISA, along with over 80 countries that are blessed with sunlight and are advancing solar energy, will allow Israel to contribute and gain from the global battle against climate change and promote solutions together for a greener future,” Elharrar said.
+Recalling his meetings with the business community here, Jaishankar said he discussed with them the possibilities in innovation, digital, green growth, and health between the two economies.
+“So I am very confident about our relationship actually, as we approach its 30th year of upgradation to actually shift gears and know into a new phase.” ''Joining the ISA, along with over 80 countries that are blessed with sunlight and are advancing solar energy, will allow Israel to contribute and gain from the global battle against climate change and promote solutions together for a greener future,” Elharrar said after signing the MoU.

+''I’m hopeful that membership in this organization which has engraved on its flag investment in research and development in the field of solar energy will encourage Israeli entrepreneurs to bring forth developments in the field of energy and to bring Israel to the global forefront in this field as well.”
+Lapid said that the accession of Israel to the ISA will allow Tel Aviv to contribute its knowledge and experience to the organisation.

+ISA, seeking to harness the power of the Sun to control pollution and lessen carbon footprint, is an initiative of Prime Minister Modi and is said to have already brought about 80 countries into its fold.

-In order to ease travel between the two countries amidst the COVID pandemic, India and Israel have also agreed to mutually recognise vaccination certificates.
+In order to ease travel between the two countries amidst the COVID pandemic, India and Israel have also agreed to mutually recognise vaccination certificates as well as to expand cooperation in the areas of water and agriculture, which in recent years have become a central anchor of the relations between the two countries.

+''We have agreed on mutual recognition of our vaccine certification process.
+And while we are working that out in the interim, Israel would allow people with Covishield vaccines to travel to Israel,” Jaishankar said.

+Israel and India helped one another during the COVID-19 pandemic, Lapid said. ''That is how friends and partners act.''
+Jaishankar also visited Yad Vashem where he paid homage to the victims of the Holocaust.

 India and Israel elevated bilateral relations to a strategic partnership during the historic visit of Prime Minister Narendra Modi to Israel in July 2017.